 Bonar Bridge (Inverness and Ross-shire Railway) to Golspie opened with stations at: Invershin, Lairg, Rogart, The Mound and Golspie.

 Golspie (Sutherland Railway) to Dunrobin opened, Dunrobin becomes private station for the Duke of Sutherland.
 West Helmsdale to Helmsdale opened.
 Highland Railway works line.

 Sutherland Railway absorbed by Highland Railway.

-Oykel viaduct strengthened for Castles locomotives during 1912/1913.
+Oykel Viaduct strengthened for 'Castle' locomotives during 1912/1913.

 Rogart and The Mound closed.

 Rogart re-named Rogart Halt.
-(Later the name reverted).